Azure/azure-functions-durable-extension/.github/ISSUE_TEMPLATE/new-release-template.md

 ---
 name: New release template
-about: Template for creating new releases of Durable Functions (WebJobs and Worker extension)
+about: Template for creating new releases of Durable Functions
 title: ''
 labels: ''
 assignees: bachuv, nytiannn